 Five Evidence-Based Gratitude Practices That the Research Actually Supports

 Not all gratitude practices produce the same neurological effects.
 The research has identified specific features of the practices that produce measurable structural change — as distinct from those that produce only temporary mood improvement.
-These five practices are drawn directly from the research reviewed in this article.
+These five practices are drawn directly from the studies reviewed above.

 A 2024 study using 256-channel high-density EEG found that handwriting activates far more complex neural connectivity patterns than typing — including motor cortex, somatosensory cortex, hippocampus, and prefrontal cortex simultaneously.
 For gratitude journaling specifically, handwriting activates left frontal alpha asymmetry — a marker neuroscientists associate with approach motivation and positive emotional states.
 Kini et al.'s research, which showed lasting neural changes three months post-intervention, used handwritten gratitude letters.
 Write your gratitude by hand.
 The physical act is part of the mechanism.

 Research on gratitude social processes consistently shows that interpersonal gratitude — actually expressing appreciation to specific people, including writing a letter and reading it aloud — produces stronger neurological and psychological effects than private journaling alone.
-Fox's 2015 imaging study found that the social dimension of gratitude — the relational exchange of appreciation — activates the brain's empathy and social bonding circuits in addition to the reward pathway and prefrontal cortex.
+Fox's 2015 imaging study found that the social dimension of gratitude activates the brain's empathy and social bonding circuits in addition to the reward pathway and prefrontal cortex.
 Telling someone specifically what you are grateful to them for, and why, is not just kind.
-It is neurologically more powerful than keeping the gratitude to yourself.
-It also produces the same benefits in the recipient — making it one of the rare practices where the neurological benefit flows in both directions simultaneously.
+It is neurologically more powerful than keeping the gratitude to yourself — and it produces the same benefits in the recipient simultaneously.

-Krause's 2006 research — cited in the original positive psychology literature on gratitude — found that people who practised gratitude directed specifically toward God showed higher stress-tolerance and greater psychological resilience than those practising secular gratitude.
-This aligns with what the research on prayer and the vagus nerve also shows: the relational dimension of faith-based gratitude — expressing appreciation not into the abstract but to a specific Person who is believed to be present and listening — produces stronger parasympathetic activation and stronger prefrontal engagement than gratitude addressed to no particular recipient.
-See our article on prayer and serotonin for the neurological explanation of why this matters.
+Krause's 2006 research found that people who practised gratitude directed specifically toward God showed higher stress-tolerance and greater psychological resilience than those practising secular gratitude.
+This aligns with what the research on prayer and the vagus nerve also shows: the relational dimension of faith-based gratitude — expressing appreciation not into the abstract but to a specific Person who is believed to be present and listening — produces stronger parasympathetic activation and stronger prefrontal engagement.
+See our article on prayer and serotonin for the full neurological explanation.
 The practice that Scripture prescribes — thanksgiving offered to a personal God who hears it — is neurologically more comprehensive than any secular version of it.
 Because the mechanism is not just attentional.
 It is relational.
-And relational engagement with a trusted other — including God — produces neurological effects that isolated cognitive practices simply do not.
+And relational engagement with a trusted other produces neurological effects that isolated cognitive practices simply do not.

 - Kini, P., Wong, J., McInnis, S., Gabana, N., & Brown, J.W.
 (2016).
 The effects of gratitude expression on neural activity.
 NeuroImage, 128, 1–10. doi.org/10.1016/j.neuroimage.2015.11.040